SafwenNaimi/DATE-GCN/README.md

       python run.py

-* To train ATEM-GCN on NW-UCLA with bone or motion modalities, modify line 4 in run.py and then execute it:
+* To train DATE-GCN on NW-UCLA with bone or motion modalities, modify line 4 in run.py and then execute it:

-      # Example: training ATEM-GCN on NW-UCLA under bone motion modality
+      # Example: training DATE-GCN on NW-UCLA under bone motion modality

       script_to_run = ['python', 'tools/train_model.py', 'configs/nwucla/jm.py',
                  '--validate', '--test-last', '--test-best']